wp-plugins/woocommerce-checkout-manager/readme.txt

 1. This plugin targets the WooCommerce Checkout Page and WooCommerce Checkout Receipt.
 For each and every field you can remove it totally or the required attribute.
 Removing the required attribute renders the field completely optional for the customer to fill out.

-2. Their is also an option in this plugin where you can change the message the customer gets in the footer area of the receipt.

-3. You can also add more fields to the checkout page and re-order them as you wish.
+2. You can also add more fields to the checkout page and re-order them as you wish.

-4. Add or Remove the required attribute from each new field created.
+3. Add or Remove the required attribute from each new field created.

-5. The new fields that you created their data are added to the Order Summary & Receipt under "Additional information."
+4. The new fields that you created their data are added to the Order Summary & Receipt under "Additional information."

-6. Choose to disable the fields title name Additional information on the checkout page and/or checkout details (summary) & Receipt.
+5. Choose to disable the fields title name Additional information on the checkout page and/or checkout details (summary) & Receipt.

-7. You can choose between Text, Date, Checkbox, Select Options fields to be inserted on checkout. *
+6. You can choose between Text, Date, Checkbox, Select Options fields to be inserted on checkout. *

 = Notes* =
 1. You must include the abbreviation for the custom field WITHOUT spaces.